lehni/vscode-titlebar-less-macos/README.md

 Titlebar-Less: Disable // Disable titlebar-less mode on macOS (restores core files)
 ```

-After execute either of these commands, you need to fully restart VSCode in
+After executing either of these commands, you need to fully restart VSCode in
 order to see the extension's effect.
 Simply reloading the window is not enough.

 ## Before/After